Background

 This feature is gated by the CLONE_VOLUME

-capability and not all cloud providers support this functionality either.
+capability and not all cloud providers support this functionality, so it should be safe to defer implementation until a specific need arises.

 Open questions